Curved origami and tangent developables

 The thing my model got wrong is the dihedral angle.
 Look down the spine of the curve, tangent to a point.
 From this perspective, the spine looks like it stops and turns around, forming a cusp.
 If my surface was a tangent developable, then the projection of the surface would be the union of tangents of this cusp.
 In particular, the angle in this projection is zero.
 This is the dihedreal angle between the sheets of paper meeting at the sheet.
 In a tangent developable, the cross section of the surface around the spine looks like a cusp.

 Looking at my sculpture down the spine, I can see that the dihedreal angle is not zero.
 The cross section of my sculpture looks like a wedge, not a cusp.
-So it’s not a tangent devlopable of the spine.
+So it’s not a tangent developable of the spine.
 Where did I go wrong?

 The answer is in the paper more on paperfolding by Tabachnikov and Fuchs.
-Though short, its the most convincing differential geometric analysis of curved crease origami that I know of.
+Though short, its the most convincing differential geometric analysis of curved crease origami I know of.
 Let $\Gamma : [0,1] \to \RR^2$ be a plane curve, the crease of the curved crease origami.
 Suppose that the curve is creased, sending $\Gamma$ to a space curve $\gamma : [0,1] \to \RR^3$, with fold angle along the curve given by $\alpha(t)$.
 Then, we relate the curvature $k(t)$ of $\gamma(t)$ to the curvature $K(t)$ of $\Gamma(t)$ with the formula:

 \[k(t) = K(t) \cos(\alpha(t))\]

-Now let’s specialize to tangent developable, which have zero dihedral angle $\alpha(t)=0$.
+Now let’s specialize to tangent developables, which have zero dihedral angle $\alpha(t)=0$.
 This implies $k(t)=K(t)$ so the space curve $\gamma$ must have the same curvature function as the plane curve $\Gamma$.
 There is always flexibility in choosing the torsion function of $\gamma$.
 Any paper model can form many tangent developables, like we saw with the helicoid.
 If we want the tangent developable of a specific space curve $\gamma$ (Say, the twisted cubic), then $\Gamma$ is determined.
 First compute the curvature function $k(t)$ for $\gamma$, then integrate this in the plane to find the curve $\Gamma$ with curvature $k(t)$.